shardeum/validator-dashboard/README.md

 This will clean up the last (lastest) build.
 Just meant to save a few key strokes.

 Instructions for the user wanting to run a Shardeum validator node can be found here: <https://docs.shardeum.org/node/run/validator>

+## Versioning

+To set up the dashboard installer script for different versions of the Shardeum network follow the steps below:

+- Point the installer to the correct CLI and GUI versions in [the entrypoint.sh](https://github.com/shardeum/validator-dashboard/blob/d366e0fbf53ca7e8efb7f7d4aa1db4de7574657e/entrypoint.sh#L25) file.
+- Set the right docker image version in the [Dockerfile](https://github.com/shardeum/validator-dashboard/blob/d366e0fbf53ca7e8efb7f7d4aa1db4de7574657e/Dockerfile#L1).
+You can find all tagged image versions [here](https://github.com/shardeum/shardeum/pkgs/container/server/versions?filters%5Bversion_type%5D=tagged).
+- The installer script creates a `.env` file that [defines the network details](https://github.com/shardeum/validator-dashboard/blob/d366e0fbf53ca7e8efb7f7d4aa1db4de7574657e/installer.sh#L540-L589), modify the script to specify the details of the new network.
+The script should now correctly set up the Dashboard for your new network.

 ## Contributing